JasonJPu/react-with-redux/README.md

-# ReduxSimpleStarter
+# ReduxYoutubeClient

-Starter boilerplate code for React Udemy course.
+React application that serves as a Youtube client used for finding videos.